Email Us

 Image acquisition: Use a high-speed camera or a high-resolution camera to capture images of the object under different loading conditions.

-Image processing: Use image processing algorithms to track feature points in the image and calculate the displacement field of the object.
+Image processing: Use digital image correlation system (DIC) algorithms to track feature points in the image and calculate the displacement field of the object.

 Data analysis: Further process these displacement data to obtain important mechanical performance indicators such as strain and stress.